Inf0eSec/THM-RootMe/README.md

  <img width="412" alt="suidbit" src="https://user-images.githubusercontent.com/100538982/164944910-c1b8da5a-fb82-4a8b-851d-96096c5849da.png">

- Having identified some usr/bin files with the SUID bit set conduct a search on on gtfobins to find a method of escalating privileges from this directory.
+ Having identified some usr/bin files with the SUID bit set conduct a search at the gtfobins git page to find a method of escalating privileges from this directory.

+    ~#cd /usr/bin

   *Q. Find a form to escalate your privileges*